mui/material-ui/docs/src/pages/css-in-js/basics/basics.md

 install();
 ```

 There has to be at least one `ThemeProvider` in your application surrounding the components.
-It is recommended to place the above code in a seperate file (e.g. `bootstrap.js`) and importing it in `index.js` to ensure the installation is executed before anything else.
+It is recommended to place the above code in a separate file (e.g. `bootstrap.js`) and importing it in your application entry point (`index.js`) to ensure the installation is executed before anything else.
 If the installation step is not performed correctly the resulting build could have conflicting classnames.

 We will make `@material-ui/styles` the default style implementation for the core components in Material-UI v4.
 This installation step is temporary.